hakimel/reveal.js/arduino_hacking.md

 ![](img/diode.png)

 - It's the basic semiconductor piece of modern electronics
-- It can pass current in one wan and block it in the other
+- It can pass current in one way and block it in the other
 - Major characteristics are:
   * Voltage rating
   * Current rating